TimJevsenak/reddit-on-rails/README.md

 There is also an admin panel where admins can delete users, posts and communities.

 # Installation
 Download the files and place them in a folder.
-Import the database into MySQL.

-It uses php so you will need server for it to actually work (ex. apache).

-The database is setup so that you can start using the web app right away.

-If you want to send emails whit your own mail server, you will need to change the code in user_insert.php and forgot_password_send.php

-If you want to use the Google and Facebook login, you will have to request your own API key for both of them.
-Once you do that and replace it, it should work.
+For the first installation run

+bundle install

+rake db:create

+rake db:migrate

+After this the database and all the gems should be set.

+You have to create your own .env file in the root of the project

+In the .env file set your variables:

+POSTGRES_USER='postgres'
+POSTGRES_PASSWORD='yourpassword'
+POSTGRES_HOST='localhost' #localhost for development POSTGRES_DB='yourdbname'
+POSTGRES_TEST_DB='testdb'

+BUCKET_NAME=s3BucketName
+AWS_ACCESS_KEY_ID=AWSKey
+AWS_SECRET_ACCESS_KEY=secretAccesKey

+FACEBOOK_APP_ID=appID
+FACEBOOK_APP_SECRET=appSecret

+GOOGLE_OAUTH_CLIENT_ID=googleid.apps.googleusercontent.com
+GOOGLE_OAUTH_CLIENT_SECRET=clientSecret

+GITHUB_ID=yourid
+GITHUB_SECRET=yourSecret

+USERNAME=your_smtpusername@domain.com
+PASSWORD=smtpPass

 # Setup
 Just log in and if your database is set correctly you are good to go!